- Rust, the multiplayer survival game of the moment, may require installing a proper VPN to let you connect from any country.

-This VPN has a lot to offer, with features such as 100 percent access to streaming media sites like Netflix, Hulu and others, more than 790 servers in 141 countries and over 80,000 IP addresses.
+This VPN has a lot to offer, with features such as 100 percent access to streaming media sites like Netflix, Hulu, and others, more than 2000 servers in 140+ countries, and over 80,000 IP addresses.

-It is compatible with major operating systems including Windows, and is both secure and private, with strong encryption, and the largest range of payment options to subscribe.
+It is compatible with major operating systems including Windows and is both secure and private, with strong encryption, and the largest range of payment options to subscribe.

-The Hong Kong based VPN for Rust has been around since 2007, and is known for its Split Tunneling feature that lets the VPN client remain active for specific apps as other traffic flows outside the VPN tunnel once activated.
+The Hong Kong-based GZ Systems Limited VPN for Rust has been around since 2007 and is known for its Split Tunneling feature that lets the VPN client remain active for specific apps as other traffic flows outside the VPN tunnel once activated.

 Gamers will definitely appreciate this feature.
-Other notable features include kill switch, Smart DNS to bypass geo-restrictions, web protection and NAT firewall, stealth VPN browser for high censorship locations, and dedicated streaming.
+Other notable features include Smart DNS to bypass geo-restrictions, web protection and NAT firewall, stealth VPN browser for high censorship locations, and dedicated streaming.